fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/00_void.md

 ## The void type

 `void` is a type that has no possible values.
 It's a keyword indicating absence of data.
-You can't have variables of type `void` but it can be used in other contexts.
+You can't have variables of type `void` (they could not store anything) but it can be used in many other contexts.

 <details>
     <summary>Technicals</summary>